freehaha/slate/source/includes/_data.md

 ```

 A Connector is a module that allows APIBase to retrieve data from 3rd party services.
 For example, the socrata-connector
-allows APIBase to retrieve data from Socrata given a resource id, which is then available to perfrom a [Query](#query).
+allows APIBase to retrieve data from Socrata given an artifact id, which is then available to perfrom a [Query](#query).

 Below lists properties of a Connector: